data-capsule/fogros2-sgc/docs/routing.md

 * a connection **Forward Information Base** (FIB) that stores the mapping of 256 bit to ongoing connections,
 *  a **Routing Information Base** (RIB) that stores (semi) permanent records that facilitate connections.
 RIB does not route any packets.

 When a packet comes in from one interface, FIB is consulted for the next hop; if the name is found, directly forward to the interface.
 Otherwise, FIB queries its local RIB.
+If the local RIB cannot find the name, broadcast a `RIBGET` query to all interfaces.

 ### Workflow
 ```
 On a new ROS topic (publisher):
-    (ROS Topic Manager): creates routing information struct for the name, advertise the name, register its status handle with RIB
+    (ROS Topic Manager): creates routing information struct for the name, advertise the name with RIB, register its status handle with FIB
     If status handle receives subscribe request:
-        create a thread that subscribes to the topic
+        create a thread that subscribes to the ROS2 topic
+        relay the ROS2 topic thread with the communication thread(DTLS/TCP/webRTC)

 On a new ROS topic (subscriber):
-    (ROS Topic Manager): advertise the name request and querying the RIB, register its status handle with RIB
+    (ROS Topic Manager): advertise the name request and querying the RIB, register its status handle with FIB
     If status handle receives publish advertisement:
         create a thread that publishes to the ROS topic
         manager removes itself from subscribing request
         advertises the new thread that with name advertisement request

-RIB:
+    Querying by broadcasting

 On a new packet:
 match GDPAction with
     Forward:
-        Check its connection_rib hash table
+        Check its FIB hash table
         If name not found,
-            mark name as in query, drop the messages (or buffer)
-            send query to its own RIB and peers
+            mark name as in query queue; send query to its own RIB and peers
             create a connection if the routing information is found
-            (in this case, the original entity does not have access to the endpoint, so we need the router and establish peer-to-peer and hop-by-hop connection)
-            (TODO: send Nack that RIB cannot find the name)
         If name is found and sink/peer is not empty,
             forward the packet
     Advertisement:
-        Store information to its corresponding connection RIB
+        Store information to its corresponding connection FIB
         Match NameType with
             Source: add source to source rib
                 if sink_rib has the name record